|

 Emma

-Topic sentences: "The emotions that do exist in
+Topic sentence: "The emotions that do exist in

 necessarily less intensity.
 They are more heavily masked, more